pexa-mhaddad/auto-merge-with-rulesets/README.md

   - Pull requests that modify files in their respective directories
   - Manual workflow dispatch
   - Being called by other workflows (workflow_call)
+- The npm workflow validates the package by installing dependencies and running the index.js file
+- The Kotlin workflow validates the project by compiling it with Maven
+- The Terraform workflow validates the configuration by running terraform init and terraform validate

 ## Testing Instructions